tristanchu/DCFC/README.txt

                  - Resized pictures on "Roster" page.
 Exec photos are now uniformly 300x300 px, everyone else is at 250x250 px
                  - Centered title images (shifted over from being on the left of each page)

 August 8, 2015  : V 1.1.1 Released
                   - Updated Roster Page.
 Submitted Pictures and Text for the 2015-2016 year
                   - All photos on the Roster page are now JPGs to minimize file size
                   - Restructured Photos and how they're organized
                     - PICTURES           - Photos actually being used on the website
                     - PICTURES_ORIGINALS - Photos as originally received
                     - PICTURES_RESERVES  - Photos that could be used on the website

 August 9, 2015  : V 1.1.2 Released
                   - Updated Prospective Students Page.
 Submitted Pictures and Text for the 2015-2016 year
                   - Minor reformat of the Prospective Students Page (structure, grid orientation)
                   - Updated 1 student bio (roster_32) on Roster Page
                   - Added IDEAS FOR LATER section to README

+August 12, 2015 : V 1.1.3 Released
+                  - Updated Home, About Us, Practice, Competition, Support, and FAQ pages.
+Submitted Pictures and Text for the 2015-2016 year
+                    - Competition is incomplete because the schedule details are not yet known
+                    - News and Media are formatted, but not filled out.
+                    - NOTE: Figure out how to stop lag on Media page from overabundance of pictures
+                  - Added a new folder, "pictures_media" for pictures to be placed on the Media Page
+                  - Minor formatting changes
+                  - Added a ton of pictures, need to organize them later
+                  - NOTE: Pictures and text are NOT finalized.
+Working with a very limited toolset here.

  ---------------------
 |   IDEAS FOR LATER   |